 1 low-fat yogurt with 1 tablespoon of flaxseeds and 6 walnuts

-1 slice of grilled chicken with half a cup of brown rice and half a cup of beans, with a lettuce, cucumber, and tomato salad seasoned with 1 tablespoon of olive oil + 1 pineapple slice
+1 grilled chicken breast with half a cup of brown rice and half a cup of beans, with a lettuce, cucumber, and tomato salad seasoned with 1 tablespoon of olive oil + 1 pineapple slice

 Boiled fish with vegetables + half a cup brown rice + vegetable salad seasoned with extra virgin olive-oil + 1 pear

-1 cup of smoothie made with natural yogurt, strawberry, and banana + 1 tablespoon of chia seeds
+1 smoothie made with natural yogurt, strawberry, and banana + 1 tablespoon of chia seeds

 Guacamole with onion and bell pepper + 2 wholegrain slices of toast